 Paul became a T4 paraplegic after being blown from his racing bike into a fence post during a cycling race in New Zealand in 2006.

 She has worked as a CIO for both membership and disability organisations, with broad experience working across all types of business structures and sizes.
 She assists organisations to identify and develop new products and solutions and builds technology environments focussed on transforming business models, operating environments and managing enterprise risk.

 George is currently the CEO of a Global Design and Environmental practice.
 His previous role was as CFO of a Australia wide Architectural and Design practice.
-He has extensive business, commercial and operational experience across several industries.
+He has extensive business, commercial experience across several industries.
 George previously worked for companies such as PwC, CSR, GUD group and Boral.
 He is a qualified accountant, lawyer and has completed an MBA.

 Glen Davis OAM